Alternative dispute resolution: U.S. Navy

 The ADR Office also serves as the point of contact for questions regarding the use of ADR.
 The Assistant General Counsel (ADR) serves as the "Dispute Resolution Specialist" for the DON, as required by the Administrative Dispute Resolution Act of 1996.
 Members of the office represent the DON's interests on a variety of DoD and interagency working groups that promote the use of ADR within the Federal Government.

 One example of ADR in the government after ADR act of 1996 is the Alternative Dispute Resolution Program which is used by the USDA to respond to conflict that may result in destructive outcomes by offering employees different options to combat discrepancies.
 They also offer complaint processes that are used for situations that may need to be ended by an outside interest.
-These are based on the court system meaning they are 'Rights based".
+These are based on the court system meaning they are "Rights based".

 ADR has also been input in all fifty states with a wide range of administrative provisions that offer different ways of dissolving conflict.
 While many states have adopted some version of the Uniform Arbitration Act, the Revised Uniform Arbitration Act, or the Uniform Mediation Act, there are also many laws and regulations that create or mandate various forms of dispute resolution unique or particular to the specific state in which it was enacted.
 There are multiple rules and laws associated with ADR so much that a database filled with these laws has been created.
-The primary goal of this compilation is to provide the researcher with free and easy access to each state’s statutes addressing ADR by simply looking at a map which can be found here:ADR Laws Per State.
-ADR is growing increasingly and it will continue to grow because of its diversity as it relates to handling disputes especially in a professional setting and its flexibility as it relates to conflict resolution.
+The primary goal of this compilation is to provide the researcher with free and easy access to each state's statutes addressing ADR on the map found here: ADR Laws Per State.

+European Union

+The European Union has established a harmonised legal framework for consumer alternative dispute resolution (ADR) through the Directive 2013/11/EU.
+This directive requires all EU Member States to ensure that consumers have access to ADR procedures for resolving contractual disputes with businesses.
+It is complemented by the Regulation (EU) No 524/2013, which established the Online Dispute Resolution (ODR) platform to support cross-border e-commerce transactions.